dewangmodi/Debiasing-KGE/README.md

 Path to the Indian dataset - `knowledge_graph/`

+For first paper :
-For first paper, Part A is in - `Bias in Data.ipynb`  [Incomplete??]
+- Part A is in - `Bias in Data.ipynb`  [Incomplete??]
+- Projection part of Part B is in - `Bias in Embeddings - Projection.ipynb`

 The file `data_handler.py` has helper functions related to data handling.
-They are -
+Some of them are -

 - `load_data()` - Returns triplets, entity_labels, property_labels